EU launches WTO action against China over Lithuania dispute

 Associated Press

-BRUSSELS (AP) — The European Union on Thursday stepped up its dispute with China as it took an economic spat over exports from member state Lithuania to the world trade’s governing body and accused Beijing of seeking to undermine the 27-nation bloc’s single market.
+BRUSSELS (AP) — The European Union and China on Thursday stepped up their diplomatic dispute as the EU took a spat over exports problems for member state Lithuania to world trade’s governing body, and accused Beijing of seeking to undermine the 27-nation bloc’s single market.

+China retorted that the EU should “distinguish right from wrong.”
+It said Brussels should get Lithuania to stick to diplomatic relations based on the “one-China” principle at the expense of Taiwan, which Beijing considers part of its territory with no right to diplomatic recognition.

+Lithuania broke with diplomatic custom by agreeing that the Taiwanese office in Vilnius would bear the name Taiwan instead of Chinese Taipei, a term used by other countries to avoid offending Beijing.

-EU Trade Commissioner Valdis Dombrovskis insisted the European Union was owed more respect and said Beijing should stop coercing member states with heavy-handed trade tactics like blocking imports based on political grounds.
+EU Trade Commissioner Valdis Dombrovskis insisted the bloc was owed more respect and said Beijing should stop coercing member states with heavy-handed trade tactics like blocking imports based on political grounds.

 “Our relationship requires mutual respect,” Dombrovskis said as he announced the EU action at the World Trade Organization.

-Lithuania broke with diplomatic custom by agreeing that the Taiwanese office in Vilnius would bear the name Taiwan instead of Chinese Taipei, a term used by other countries to avoid offending Beijing.
-China considers Taiwan part of its territory with no right to diplomatic recognition.

 Beijing expelled the Lithuanian ambassador and withdrew its own ambassador.
-Last month, Lithuania closed its own embassy in the Chinese capital.
-Tensions have mounted, and Lithuania, together with the EU, accuse Beijing of holding up goods at China’s borders.
+Last month, Lithuania closed its embassy in the Chinese capital.
+Tensions have mounted, and Lithuania, together with the EU, accuse Beijing of holding up goods, both from the Baltic nation and from EU companies that use Lithuanian components, at China’s borders.

-Even if Lithuania only has a population of 2.8 million, Dombrovkis said not reacting to Beijing’s action could spread throughout the whole bloc of 450 million people.
+Even if Lithuania only has a population of 2.8 million, Dombrovkis said not reacting to Beijing’s action could affect the whole bloc of 450 million people.

 “This step is a clear message to China that the EU will not tolerate politically motivated actions of economic coercion,” Foreign Minister Gabrielius Landsbergis said.